-I am also the founder and visionary of the Couture Pattern Museum, based in Santa Barbara, CA. The Couture Pattern Museum oversees one of the world's largest and most significant collections of commercial haute couture and high fashion sewing patterns released by international and American fashion design houses during the golden age of couture and dressmaking, from the late 1940's to the mid 1960's.
-My mission is to collect, digitize, and recreate the most important couture sewing patterns released by world famous designers, before their paper patterns disintegrate.
+I am also the founder of the Couture Pattern Museum based in sunny Santa Barbara, CA. The Couture Pattern Museum oversees one of the world's largest and most significant collections of commercial haute couture and high fashion sewing patterns released by international and American fashion design houses during the golden age of couture and dressmaking.
+The museum's mission is to organize, digitize, and recreate the most important couture sewing patterns released by world-famous designers before their fragile paper patterns disintegrate.

-This blog was created to support and honor the dressmakers, designers, and seamstresses who have a love for sewing, or for anyone who has a love for the history of fashion, and appreciates fashion as art.
+This blog was created for educational purposes only, to support and honor the dressmakers, designers, and seamstresses who have a love for sewing, and for anyone who has a love for the history of fashion and appreciates fashion as art.
 I hope to provide some helpful ideas, tips, and inspiration as we recreate dresses from famous design houses.
 Together, we can also enjoy the beauty and elegance of the finished product.

 I hope you enjoy making designer couture dresses with me!